City Readers Digital Historic Collections at the New York Society Library

 Support for the digitization and transcription of the first two charging ledgers and the development of City Readers has been generously provided by:

 - The Gladys Krieble Delmas Foundation

 - Newman’s Own Foundation

 If you or your organization is interested in supporting this project, please contact Development.

 - Carolyn Waters - Head Librarian

-We wish to acknowledge the contributions of Arevig Caprielian, Tim Conley, Matthew Haugen, Marie Honan, Christine Karatnytsky, Caitlin McCarthy, George Muñoz, Peri Pignetti, Ingrid Richter, Derek Stadler, Brynn White, Lawry Yates, Kathryn McNally, Hanan Ohanyon, Sara Partridge, and Laurainne Ojo-Ohikuare.
+We wish to acknowledge the contributions of Matthew Bright, Alexanne Brown, Arevig Caprielian, Tim Conley, Matthew Haugen, Marie Honan, Christine Karatnytsky, Caitlin McCarthy, George Muñoz, Laura O’Keefe, Peri Pignetti, Ingrid Richter, Ashley-Luisa Santangelo, Erin Schreiner, Derek Stadler, Alexa Van Gilder, Jessica Wheeler, Brynn White, Lawry Yates, Kathryn McNally, Hanan Ohanyon, Sara Partridge, Laurainne Ojo-Ohikuare, and Joan Zimmett.